 How to start your own Jelly

-Nobody holding Jelly in your area and getting a little envious when you hear how fantastic it is?
+No Jelly in your area and getting envious when you hear how fantastic it is?

 What is Jelly?